suzukiplan/vgsx/README.md

 | 0xC80000 ~ 0xCBFFFF | 256KB |     BG2    |
 | 0xCC0000 ~ 0xCFFFFF | 256KB |     BG3    |

+> The 256x256 (2048x2048 pixels) size may be slightly excessive for the VGS-X display resolution (320x200 pixels), but using this size enables future support for bitmap format VRAM.
+>
+> - 256x256x4 = 262,144 bytes
+> - 320x200x2 = 128,000 bytes (minimum size required to display Bitmap format)

+## Attribute

-The bit layout for each element (4 bytes) in the Name Table is as follows:
+The Bit-Layout of the Name Table and OAM's attribute are as follows:

 |  Bit  | Mnemonic | Description |
 |:-----:|:--------:|:------------|